saranshbansal/learn-aws/NOTES_EC2_STORAGE.md

   - A Public AMI: AWS provided
   - Your own AMI: you make and maintain them yourself
   - An AWS Marketplace AMI: an AMI someone else made (and potentially sells)

-### AMI Process (from an EC2 instance)

-- Start an EC2 instance and customize it
-- Stop the instance (for data integrity)
-- Build an AMI – this will also create EBS snapshots
-- Launch instances from other AMIs

-## EC2 Image Builder

-- Used to automate the creation of Virtual Machines or container images
-- => Automate the creation, maintain, validate and test EC2 AMIs
-- Can be run on a schedule (weekly, whenever packages are updated, etc…)
-- Free service (only pay for the underlying resources)